-Fill a large pot with water, add Salt (2 tablespoon) and bring to a boil.
+Fill a large pot with water, add Salt (2 Tbsp) and bring to a boil.

-Cut the peeled potatoes in half, then slice into 1/8 to 1/4 inch slices.
+Peel the Yukon Gold Potatoes (4) then cut them in half, and slice into 1/8 to 1/4 inch slices.

 Add the potatoes to the boiling water and cook, stirring occasionally to prevent sticking, until a knife blade easily pokes through the potato, about 10 minutes.